Status Between 3ANC True Wireless Headphones Review

 169 ms

-The Bluetooth connectivity is great.
+The Status Between 3ANC have great Bluetooth connectivity.
 These buds support multi-device pairing, so you can stay connected to your PC and smartphone simultaneously.
 That said, unlike the Status Between Pro True Wireless, they don't support aptX codec, which can help improve audio quality when streaming.
-Their latency using SBC codec on PCs is quite high, so it's not ideal for streaming video.
-Their latency on Android devices is high too, which causes lip sync, although it's lower on iOS devices.
-That said, remember that different apps and devices compensate for latency differently.
+Their latency using the default SBC codec on PCs is quite high, so they aren't ideal for watching videos.
+Their latency on Android devices is high, too, which causes lip sync, but it's lower on iOS devices.
+That said, different apps and devices compensate for latency differently.

 Non-Bluetooth Wireless